-N. VIOLATIONS OF POLICIES
+M. VIOLATIONS OF REQUIREMENTS

-Unless otherwise specified, failure to comply with any of the PTA Program policies or College Wide Policies will result in the following actions:
+Unless otherwise specified (i.e., a zero-tolerance issue), failure to comply with any of the PTA Program requirements or College Wide Policies will result in the following actions:

 1st offense: a verbal warning with the possibility of being sent home.